snifbr/vagrant-ceph-rbd-tutorial-centos7/README.md

 The above setup follows loosely the instructions from http://docs.ceph.com/docs/master/rados/deployment/

 After having the servers running configure a basic Ceph installation.
-Altough the documentation does not recommend comingling monitors and OSDs on the same host, this is what is done below.
+Although the documentation does not recommend comingling monitors and OSDs on the same host, this is what is done below.
 The commands are executed as **ceph** user on only one server (**server0** here, though all the servers in this setup are equivalent)::